SDCCA/DGL-PTM/README.md

 ### Overview of Relevant Files
 #### Manuscript Figures:
 Manuscript_Figures.ipynb — Notebook  recreating the figures used in the manuscript and supplement
-Note: requires csv files from the DataSummaries folder on [Zenodo](https://doi.org/10.5281/zenodo.17163314)
+Note: requires csv files from the DataSummaries folder in the dataset ([Harvard Dataverse](https://doi.org/10.7910/DVN/H2IBDM)).
 #### Main Model Run Files (1,000,000 agents):
 gpu_default.py — Default arrangement (social exchange and adaptation options active)
 gpu_no_adapt.py — No Adaptation arrangement (social exchange active)